Entropy production for partially observed harmonic systems: Model 2

-In \fref{results}, we compare the analytical results of asymmetry function $f(s)$ and probability density function $p(s)$ using \erefss{fs} and \erefs{prob-den}, respectively, with the numerical simulation results for: partial entropy production for first choice of external forces, apparent entropy production for first choice of external forces, partial entropy production for second choice of external forces, and apparent entropy production for second choice of external forces.
-All of these results are obtained for fixed trap strength $\kappa=2.0$, coupling parameter $\delta=0.01$ and the observation time relative to relaxation time $\tau/\tau_\gamma=20.$ \ffref{results} shows a very good agreement between theoretical predictions and numerical simulation.
+{In \fref{results}, we compare the analytical results (dashed lines) of asymmetry function $f(s)$ using \erefss{fs} with the numerical simulation results (squares) for partial entropy production for the first choice of external forces (a), apparent entropy production for the first choice of external forces (b), partial entropy production for the second choice of external forces (c), and apparent entropy production for the second choice of external forces (d).
+All of these results are obtained for fixed trap strength $\kappa=2.0$, coupling parameter $\delta=0.01$ and the observation time relative to relaxation time $\tau/\tau_\gamma=20$, and the temperature of the bath $T=1$.
+A discussion on the time scale above which the analytical results are expected to match with the numerical simulations is given in \sref{summ}. \ffref{results} shows a very good agreement between theoretical predictions and numerical simulation. }

-From \frefss{results} (a)--(d), it is clear that the slope of asymmetry function $f(s)$ is unity in the limit $\delta \to 0$ which indicates that both definitions of total entropy production of partial system satisfy SSFT irrespective of the choice of external forces.
+From \frefss{results}(a)--(d), it is clear that the slope of asymmetry function $f(s)$ is unity in the limit $\delta \to 0$ which indicates that both definitions of total entropy production of partial system satisfy the SSFT.